2009 National League Division Series: Game 4

-In the ninth Colorado again turned to Street, the losing pitcher in Game 3.
+In the ninth Colorado again turned to Street, the losing pitcher in Game 3 to send the series back to Philadelphia for a Game 5.
 This time he opened the inning by striking out pinch hitter Greg Dobbs, prompting Ryan Howard to tell his teammates to "get me to the plate, boys."
 Jimmy Rollins, though, as he did the previous night, singled.
 After Victorino bounced into a fielder's choice that saw Rollins forced out at second, Utley stepped up and went down 2–2 in the count.
 He would, however, work a walk to bring go-ahead run Ryan Howard to the plate.
 On a 2–1 pitch, Howard belted a double to the wall in right field, tying the game.
 Werth followed with a bloop single to shallow right on a 2–2 pitch as the Phillies matched the Rockies' three-run rally with one of their own to retake the lead.

 Colorado would threaten again in the ninth against Scott Eyre.
 With one out, Carlos Gonzalez singled, tying him with Dante Bichette for the club record for hits in the Division Series at ten.
 Following a Fowler lineout, Helton singled up middle.
 Brad Lidge was again summoned from the bullpen and faced Tulowitzki in a rematch of the previous night's final at-bat.
 Having looked at two sliders, and barely checked his swing on another, Lidge threw Tulowitzki a 2–2 slider.
 This time Tulowitzki could not check his swing, striking out to end the game, and sending the Phillies to the NLCS with a three-games-to-one series victory.
 It also marked the first time in Division Series history that all four series winners clinched on the road, as the Dodgers, Angels and Yankees all had completed sweeps on the road previously.